 27. Allow yourself to eat good food but less of it.

-28. One doesn’t need to live in a large house to live well.
+28. One need not live in a large house to live well.

 29. Treat yourself to sparkling water with a meal every once in awhile.